 Choose your Thoughts Wisely

 Your mindmanager watches the situation unfolding and comments on it to herself.
 “That was rude,” she says.
 And, thusly, you have had a thought!

 When I’ve decided that someone has been rude to me, I do not take it well.
 I might feel hurt.
 Sometimes I feel betrayed.
 I almost always feel super annoyed.
 All of these “negative” feelings trigger hormones that activate the amygdala and launch me into emotionally appropriate behavior.
 Once I’m hurt, betrayed, or annoyed I’m going to act that way.
 In fact, trying to stop an emotion train when it’s already on its way out of the station is HARD.

 It takes a herculean effort to walk back fury, annoyance, desperation, betrayal and hurt in the nanosecond between the thought and the feeling.
 (It’s way, WAY easier to intervene during the thought.)

 Feelings create behaviors

 Once you are all up in your feelings, you are going to act accordingly.
 In our example, my thought “that was rude” led me to say “you hurt my feelings.”
-If i had thought “That’s weird that he would say that, I wonder what upsetting him” maybe I would have asked a question or let it go.
+If I had thought “That’s weird that he would say that, I wonder what upset him” maybe I would have asked a question or let it go.
 Who knows.

 AGAIN: None of this is about the right response.
 It’s just about observing that it was the thought that created the feeling that created the behavior.